Written By: Devin Golden

 Sarcomatoid Mesothelioma Symptoms

-Symptoms vary depending on where the cancer forms, such as in the lining of the lungs or in the lining of the abdominal cavity.
-Mesothelioma symptoms can resemble those caused by other illnesses, which is why early detection is often difficult.
+Symptoms vary based on where the cancer forms, such as in the lining of the lungs (pleural mesothelioma) or in the lining of the abdominal cavity (peritoneal mesothelioma).

 pleural mesothelioma icon